mvanmoer/linux_work_environment/containers/README.md

 It is considered best practice to share both the .def and the .sif.
 Currently, a .sif is available on the ICC in the project directory.

 ## Sandbox for Local Development
 Containers aren't normally modifiable because they are often meant to replicate a set environment for reproducing on other resources.
 A compromise approach is to build a sandbox version of the container.
+Sandboxes can be built on the Illinois Campus Cluster on a login-node without root privileges provided one builds in `/tmp`.

-`$ sudo singularity build --sandbox mysandbox minimal.def`
+`$ apptainer build --sandbox /tmp/<unique sandbox name> minimal.def`

 or, more elaborately:

-`$ time sudo singularity build --sandbox mysandbox minimal.def 2>&1 | tee build.out`
+`$ time sudo apptainer build --sandbox /tmp/<unique sandbox name> minimal.def 2>&1 | tee build.out`

-Instead of creating a .sif, this will make a directory `mysandbox/`.
+Instead of creating a .sif, this will make a directory `<unique sandbox name>/`.
 This can be `cd`'d into to look around, but shouldn't be modified directly.
-To use the sandbox, launch with `start-sandbox.sh` which is a wrapper around `sudo singularity shell` which binds the manytestsr and test_performance_sims repos to `/mnt/manytestsr` and `/mnt/test_performance_sims`, respectively.
+To use the sandbox, launch with `start-sandbox.sh` which is a wrapper around `sudo apptainer shell` which binds the manytestsr and test_performance_sims repos to `/mnt/manytestsr` and `/mnt/test_performance_sims`, respectively.

 ## Image File for Production

-To build for production use on a cluster, don't use `--sandbox mysandbox`.
-The output will be a binary-blob `minimal.sif` which can be copied to the cluster.
+To build for production use, don't use `--sandbox`.
+The output will be a binary-blob `minimal.sif`.